anmolmainali/SSSIHL_ROADSHOWW/README.md

 ![image (2)](https://github.com/user-attachments/assets/b9282a2c-2ac0-4f67-bf1f-681c45baee95)

-* Then we execute the floorplanning state of the IC design flow .It is a crucial step in translating the synthesized gate-level netlist into a physical design by defining the chip's layout structure and preparing it for placement and routing.This was done by executing the following command
+* Then we execute the floorplanning state of the IC design flow .It is a crucial step in translating the synthesized gate-level netlist into a physical design by defining the chip's layout structure and preparing it for placement and routing.
+This was done by executing the following command

   ```
       run_floorplan